Frontiers reaches 6.4 on Journal Impact Factors

 Frontiers in Bioengineering and Biotechnology is a member of the Committee on Publication Ethics.

 Indexed in: PubMed, PubMed Central, Scopus, Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS), Semantic Scholar, Ulrich's Periodicals Directory, CLOCKSS, EI Compendex, OpenAIRE, Zetoc

 Frontiers in Bioengineering and Biotechnology is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Bioengineering and Biotechnology welcome submission of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Technology Report, Code, Case Report and Clinical Trial.
+The specialty sections of Frontiers in Bioengineering and Biotechnology welcome submission of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review, Technology Report and Code.

 When submitting a manuscript to Frontiers in Bioengineering and Biotechnology, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.